edge-cloud/www.edge-cloud.net/_posts/2013-05-21-infoblox-vnios-ha-pair-vip-unreachable-when-deployed-on-vsphere.md

   - Infoblox
   - VMware
 ---
-Yesterday I stumbled over an interesting networking problem while deploying an <a href="https://www.infoblox.com/" title="Infoblox" target="_blank">Infoblox</a> vNIOS IPAM HA pair on a fresh installation of VMware vSphere: After setting up the vNIOS appliances to act as an HA pair, it&#8217;s floating virtual IP address was not reachable from the rest of the network.
+Yesterday I stumbled over an interesting networking problem while deploying an <a href="https://www.infoblox.com/" title="Infoblox" target="_blank">Infoblox</a> vNIOS IPAM HA pair on a fresh installation of VMware vSphere: After setting up the vNIOS appliances to act as an HA pair, it's floating virtual IP address was not reachable from the rest of the network.
 Yet, at the same time the individual IP addresses of the LAN interface were reachable.

 The cause for this issue is rooted in the way Infoblox implements the HA functionality &#8211; which is similar to the implementation of HA in various other product &#8211; but especially to the default security settings of a vDS and vSwitch in vSphere.